AI for Coaches

 5 Tasks Every Coach Should Automate

 These are the highest-ROI automations for coaches.
-Each one can be set up in OpenClaw in under 10 minutes.
+Each one can be set up with Claude Code in under 10 minutes.

 1. Client Onboarding